Enderbyte-Programs/CraftServerSetup/README.md

 3. One free infinite advertisement that will be put on the Enderbyte Programs ad network and displayed to all unupgraded CraftServerSetup users

-## The future

-MangyCat has suggested that I convert this to a web ui.
-To do this first, the backend must be detached from the frontend

 ## Product Keys and Ads

 As of 0.12.4 this program is semiproprietary.
 The code remains open source but is commercial in nature.
 A product key costs $2.
-If you don't want to get a product key, you have a 20% chance of seeing an ad every time you do something from the main menu. **If anybody would like to advertise on my ads system, please send me an email at enderbyte09@gmail.com**
+If you don't want to get a product key, you will see ads.
+The ads are approved by me so they are all safe. **If anybody would like to advertise on my ads system, please send me an email at enderbyte09@gmail.com**

 ## My TODO List